Fantastic Four (2005 film): Home media

-The movie was also released on VHS the same day, it was later released on Blu-ray on November 14, 2006.
+The movie was also released on VHS the same day.
+It was later released on Blu-ray on November 14, 2006.

 Extended cut

 In June 2007, an extended cut DVD of Fantastic Four was released.
 It incorporated about 20 minutes of deleted scenes, and also included a preview of the sequel, Fantastic Four: Rise of the Silver Surfer.
-The DVD expanded on The Thing's relationships with Alicia Masters, Doctor Doom's manipulations to break up the group, and the Human Torch's womanizing, and how it backfires.
+The DVD expanded on The Thing's relationships with Alicia Masters, Doom's scheming to break up the group, and the Human Torch's womanizing backfiring on him.

 Film novelization

-Fantastic Four received a novelization written by popular Marvel Comics writer Peter David, which included several scenes not in the movie.
+Fantastic Four received a novelization written by popular Marvel Comics writer Peter David, which included several scenes not present in the movie.

+Soundtrack

-SoundtrackFantastic 4: The Album is the official soundtrack to the movie Fantastic Four.
+Fantastic 4: The Album is the official soundtrack to the movie Fantastic Four.
 The soundtrack features two supergroups that were formed specifically for the album: Loser (former Marilyn Manson guitarist/writer John 5) and T.F.F. (featuring Brody Dalle of The Distillers, Chris Cester of Jet, Nick Zinner of The Yeah Yeah Yeahs, and Dolf de Datsun of the Datsuns).

 An album of John Ottman's score was released by Varèse Sarabande on July 12, 2005.

+Additionally, Gabin's song "Bang Bang to the Rock n' Roll" was featured in the film, but not used on the soundtrack.